 While downgrading your device, your phone might get stuck in the recovery mode, Apple logo, or the DFU mode screen.
 The situation might seem a bit tedious, but you can try to resolve it by forcefully restarting your phone in most of the cases.

-Downgrading from an unstable beta version, the download process of the firmware update has been halted in between, or any other firmware related issue.
+Downgrading from an unstable version, the download process of the firmware update has been halted in between, or any other firmware related issue.

 The final step in the downgrading process is when the existing data on the device is recovered.
 Though, while doing so, the device might get stuck in the process and end up in the same loop.

 An incompatible iOS version, loose connections, jailbroken device, lack of free storage, or any other related issue.

 Most of the users take the assistance of iTunes (and an IPSW file) to downgrade iOS 14.
 Though, if there is a problem with the file, your device, or iTunes, then the process might not work.